|

 - Visit Cliff Walk in Newport RI (http://www.cliffwalk.com/)

-- Drive to Plymouth, MA (http://www.visit-plymouth.com/)
+- Drive to Plymouth, MA (https://www.seeplymouth.com/)

-- Check into the Governor Bradford Inn (http://www.governorbradford.com/)
+- Check into the Governor Bradford Inn (http://www.bradfordinnsuites.com/)

 - Eat Lobsters at Lobster Hut